RMI-PACTA/tacApp/tests/testthat/_snaps/run_app.md

-# the first selectable row produces the expected result
+# the first row has useful categories

     Code
       result()